-The LED mounting bezel consists of two main parts: A ring that the LED fits into, and a plastic plug that goes over the LED from the back side to keep it in place.
+The LED mounting bezel consists of two main parts: A ring that the LED fits into and a plastic plug that goes over the LED from the back side to keep it in place.

-Install the LED mounting bezel using its lock washer and 3/8" nut.
-Insert the LED into the bezel with the flat side (shorter lead) facing right when seen from inside as shown.
-Feed the leads through the plastic plug, and press the plug into the bezel.
-The LED will be held in place when you solder the leads in the next step.
-For a more secure mount, run a bead of clear silicone adhesive around the plug.
+Install the mounting bezel through the top of the enclosure from the inside.
+Slip a lock washer and nut on and tighten it up using a 3/8" socket.
+Insert the LED into the bezel so the flat side (the shorter lead) faces to the right side of the enclosure when seen from inside.
+Feed the leads through the plastic plug, and press the plug down until it's tight in the bezel.
+The LED will be held in place when you solder the leads to the switches and printed circuit board.
+For a more secure mount, you can run a bead of clear silicone adhesive around the plastic plug.